 Aortic stenosis represents 34% of the native valvular diseases in industrialized nations, and is the most common primary valve disease requiring surgery or transcatheter intervention in Europe and North America.1,2

-Degenerative calcification is the leading cause (81.9%) of aortic stenosis in older adults according the the Euro Heart Survey on Valvular Heart Disease.3 Due to aging populations its prevalence is growing: the number of elderly patients with calcific aortic stenosis is projected to more than double by 2050 in both Europe and the U.S.4
+Degenerative calcification is the leading cause (81.9%) of aortic stenosis in older adults according to the Euro Heart Survey on Valvular Heart Disease.3 Due to aging populations its prevalence is growing: the number of elderly patients with calcific aortic stenosis is projected to more than double by 2050 in both Europe and the U.S.4

 From the onset of symptoms, risk of mortality from aortic valve stenosis is approximately 25% at 1 year and 50% at 2 years if patients, who are already medically treated, do not undergo aortic valve replacement–this is because replacement is the only effective treatment.5,6